boltops-tools/jack/README.md

 <pre>
 $ jack create stag-rails-app-s1 # uses the jack/cfg/stag-rails-app.cfg.yml template
 $ jack create stag-rails-app-s2 # another instance of the environment, but still uses the jack/cfg/stag-rails-app.cfg.yml template
+$ jack create -c myconfig stag-rails-app-s3 # creates environment using a config not based on naming convention
 </pre>

 If the project is brand new and has never had `eb init` ran on it before.
 For example, a project that has just been git cloned.
 Then calling any of the jack commands will automatically call `eb init` in the project.